jameskolean/gatsby-jameskolean-tech/_data/post/2021-08-08-publish-npm-local-npm-gitlab.md

 }
 ```

-Now we can publish
+Now we can publish.

 ```shell
 npm publish
 ```

-You can confirm the module from the Gitlab project page left menu > Packages & Registries > Package Registry.
+You can confirm the module was added from the Gitlab project page left menu > Packages & Registries > Package Registry.

 Let's test this in our node app.